kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/design.md

 > The json option is used to easily upload JSON encoded data as the body of a request.
 A **Content-Type** header of **application/json** will be added if no Content-Type header is already present on the message.

 This [code](https://dev.to/dallington256/using-guzzle-http-in-laravel-to-send-http-requests-4po6) passes the authorizaion ot hte client constructor?
+Why does it work??

 Example of using fluent interface to set query parameters